uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 == 4.4 Injury & Fatality Plots

+Four of the preliminary plots below count incidents such as fatalities and injuries that happened at each borough and district.
+The last four show the total injuries and fatalities that happened in New York City during each month, and then the accumulation of injuries and fatalities over time from January 2024 to October 2025.
+With this data, we can go even further with borough or district specific statistics regarding these construction incidents.

 #figure(image("figures/borough_fatality_bar_zs.jpg", width: 80%), caption: [Average Fatalities at Each Borough])

 #figure(image("figures/borough_injury_bar_zs.jpg", width: 80%), caption: [Average Injuries at Each Borough])